-ESG Strategic Steering Committee
+Sustainable Investment Strategic Steering Committee

-The ESGSSC coordinates the Firm's global sustainable investing initiatives and products, debates key themes impacting the industry, and discusses how best to align Firm policy to client needs, regulatory obligations and operational initiatives.
+The SISSC coordinates the Firm's global sustainable investing initiatives and products, debates key themes impacting the industry, and discusses how best to align Firm policy with client needs, regulatory obligations and operational initiatives.
 Meetings are held regularly on a broad variety of topics ranging from key developments, investments, sales and client requirements, and risk- and regulatory-related issues.
 Team members have different reporting lines that offer independent perspectives and allow for thorough discussions across issues.

-ESG Cross-Mandate Task Force
+SI Cross-Mandate Task Force

-An ESG Cross-Mandate Task Force (Task Force) is in place to drive the ESGSSC's direction more deeply within the Investment Management Team.
-The Task Force brings together key senior professionals from across the investment team to discuss ESG-related issues and their potential impact on fixed-income strategies.
-The Task Force meets regularly and is charged with identifying issuers that require increased monitoring and engagement which, in some cases, may require the exclusion of certain issuers from particular mandates based on clients' sustainable objectives.
+A Sustainable Investment Cross-Mandate Task Force (Task Force) is in place to drive the SISSC's direction more deeply within the Investment Management Team.
+The Task Force brings together key senior professionals from across the investment team to discuss ESG-related issues and their potential impact on fixed income strategies.
+The Task Force meets regularly and is charged with identifying issuers that require increased monitoring and engagement, which in some cases may require the exclusion of certain issuers from particular mandates based on clients' sustainable objectives.